suzuki-shunsuke/tfaction-docs/docs/overview.md

 [Update dependencies by Renovate safely](/tfaction/docs/feature/renovate)

-CI fails if there are changes, which enables to merge pull requests without changes safely.
+CI fails if there are changes, which enables you to merge pull requests without unexpected changes safely.

 ![image](https://user-images.githubusercontent.com/13323303/150064670-2c6a646f-81f2-496f-b69a-873b6469593e.png)